Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 Application of Drop Electrochemistry

 Electrochemistry is in our daily life: from batteries in our devices to the chemical reactions in our bodies, in redox reactions with chemical energy converting to electrical energy and vice versa.
-Also, electrochemistry has wide applications in industrial technologies like sensors, biosensors, electroplating process and wastewater treatment among others.
+Also, electrochemistry has wide applications in industrial technologies like sensors, biosensors, electroplating processes, and wastewater treatment among others.

 Typically, the cells used in electrochemistry consist of a volume of milliliters with three electrodes, the working electrode (graphite, gold, etc.) where the interest reaction/detection occurs, reference electrode, and counter electrode (Rackus, Shamsi, & Wheeler, 2015).